 7. Keep your answers short

-Answers should be between 1 and 2 minutes long.
-2 is on the long side and may be too long unless you are giving an example that requires a lot of detail.
+Interview answers should be between one and two minutes long.
+Two is on the long side and may be too long unless you are giving an example that requires a lot of detail.

-I realize 2 minutes doesn't sound like a long time, but it's hard to listen to someone for 2 minutes.
+I realize two minutes doesn't sound like a long time, but it's hard to listen to someone for two minutes.
 The listener gets bored.

-If you're the kind of person who talks a lot, pay attention to this rule and try to keep your answers to around 1 minute each.
+If you're the kind of person who talks a lot, pay attention to this rule and try to keep your answers to this length.